patrickab/Agents-in-a-box/README.md

 ### **Zero-Trust Execution Policy**

-Agent-in-a-Box treats the AI agent as an untrusted entity with malicious intent, but still provides the capability to execute arbitrary code within its sandbox.
+Agent-in-a-Box treats any AI agent as an untrusted entity with intent of malicious code execution.
 It enforces a **Zero-Trust** policy using a multi-layered defense strategy.

 ### 1. Rootless Infrastructure
 Excludes any potential of container breakout attacks by removing root privileges from the container.